Skip to content

 Answer: 68 yards, kicked by Cam Little of the Jacksonville Jaguars on November 2, 2025.

-Why it stumps people: Little’s kick easily cleared the crossbar against the Raiders.
-He broke Justin Tucker’s previous record of 66 yards by 2 full yards.
-Ask around and you’ll hear guesses somewhere in the high 50s.
+Little’s kick cleared the crossbar against the Raiders with room to spare.
+It topped Justin Tucker’s previous record of 66 yards by a full 2 yards.
+Poll a room and the guesses cluster in the high 50s, nowhere near the truth.

 10. Which player holds the record for most career sacks?
 (Hard)